gerlichlab/hicognition/documentation/hugo-site/content/development/cont_guide.md

 ```bash
 black --check .
 ```
-against your code, so we recommend to use black for python code formatting beforehand.
+against your code, so we recommend using black for python code formatting beforehand.

 ## Linting